joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 With the preceding keys, check whether all interactive elements &mdash; such as links, form inputs and buttons can be interacted with using a keyboard.
 Then, make a note of whether you can navigate and complete tasks as you would using a mouse.

 An important thing to note is that, as a mouse user, you can almost always follow where you are on the page via a cursor - an arrow or hand icon indicating your position on the page.
-If try to complete a task using your keyboard alone - whether as part of a test scenario or not - you might not be able to identify where you are on the page.
+If you try to complete a task using your keyboard alone - whether as part of a test scenario or not - you might not be able to identify where you are on the page.

 ## Keyboard focus styles